-III.
-Banners

-a.
-Championship banners shall be provided by the ASAA for the team activities of badminton, basketball, cheerleading, cross country, curling, football, golf, rugby xv, rugby sevens, team handball, track & field, volleyball and wrestling (rural and provincial).

-IV.
-Sportsmanship Banners
+- i.
+Football: The losers of the semifinal games at each tier shall be awarded small "Semifinalist" plaques to be retained as mementos. - k.
+Trophy winners shall incur engraving costs. - III.
+Banners - a.
+Championship banners shall be provided by the ASAA for the team activities of badminton, basketball, cross country, curling, football, golf, rugby 15s, rugby 7s, team handball, track & field, volleyball and wrestling (rural and provincial). - IV.
+Sportsmanship Banners - a.

-- a.
 In each of the eight volleyball and basketball provincial championships and the three curling categories in the curling provincial championship, an 8 x3' sportsmanship banner will be awarded.
 It will be presented in the weeks after the championship to the school winning the award. - b.
-At the cheerleading provincial championship,

-- an 8'x3' sportsmanship banner will be awarded to a team voted by the coaches and athletes to have exhibited exemplary sportsmanship throughout the competition.
-The banner will be presented during the championship awards ceremony at the provincial competition. - c.
 At the rugby provincial championship, an 8'x3' sportsmanship banner will be awarded in each of the categories.
-This banner will be presented in the weeks after the championship to the school winning the award. - d.
+This banner will be presented in the weeks after the championship to the school winning the award. - c.
 At the team handball provincial championship, an 8'x3' sportsmanship banner will be presented to each of the categories.
-This banner will be presented in the weeks after the championship to the school winning the award.
+This banner will be presented in the weeks after the championship to the school winning the award. - Ribbons V - a.

-V. Ribbons

-- a.
 In cross country, athletes placing 4th through 10th at the provincial championship will each receive a ribbon indicating their placing at the event. - b.
-In wrestling, athletes placing 4th through 6th at both the rural and provincial wrestling championships will each receive a ribbon indicating their placing at the event.
+In wrestling, athletes placing 4th through 6th at both the rural and provincial wrestling championships will each receive a ribbon indicating their placing at the event. - VI.

-VI.
 Restrictions